Catsvilles/talks-tutorials-workshops/tutorials/scvim/scvim-installation.md

 Then execute `:SCtags`

+### Learning VIM

+Learning VIM happens in increments over time, not all at once.
+The best way to learn is to simply think out loud while working: "I wonder how I can do X?" and then first look for the help file by typing the command `:h X` or simply searching for it online.

 ### Set up basics in your .vimrc

 One of the most fundamental features of VIM is the [.vimrc file](https://dougblack.io/words/a-good-vimrc.html).
 This is where you remap keys to certain functions, change settings or add features to VIM using vimscript.